Kensington Cottage around c. 1900. Copyright: A. R. Wallace Memorial Fund & G. W. Beccaloni

 Hale's Grammar School (from a watercolour by Eliza Dobinson c.
 1815).
 Copyright Tom Gladwin.

-By mid 1837 he had left London to join his eldest brother, William, in Bedfordshire.
-William owned a land-surveying business, and Wallace was to learn the trade.
+By mid 1837 Alfred had left London to join his eldest brother, William, in Bedfordshire.
+William owned a land-surveying business, and he was to learn the trade.
 Wallace and his brother would do such work for the next six and a half years, roaming all over the countryside of southern England and Wales.
 In the autumn of 1841 the Wallace brothers moved to the Neath area of Wales and it was there that Alfred's interest in natural history really began.
 It started because he wanted to be able to identify the plants he saw in the countryside while out surveying.
 He bought his first books on how to identify them and also began to collect them, forming a collection of pressed specimens.
 In late 1843 a slump in surveying work forced William to let his brother go.
 Wallace decided to apply for a position at the Collegiate School in Leicester, and was hired as a master to teach drafting, surveying, English, and arithmetic.
 Leicester had a good library, and there he was able to find and study several important works on natural history.
 It was probably in this library that he first met amateur naturalist Henry Walter Bates, who soon got Wallace passionate about collecting and studying beetles.
 Wallace was amazed by "their many strange forms and often beautiful markings or colouring" and the fact that about a thousand different species could be found within 10 miles of the town.

 The Collegiate School in Leicester.